gregrickaby/nextjs-wordpress/README.md

     }
   `

+  // Define our variables.
   const variables = {
     slug: slug
   }

-  const response = await fetchGraphQL(query, variables)
+  // Fetch the data using a reusable fetch function. const response = await fetchGraphQL(query, variables)

+  // Return the post.
   return response.data.post as Post
 }
 ```

-This repo doesn't use a 3rd party GraphQL package because Next.js automatically memoizes `fetch()` requests.
+This repo does not use a 3rd party GraphQL package, because Next.js automatically memoizes the `fetch()` requests in our custom fetch function.
 This means that if we fetch the same data twice, Next.js will only make one request to WordPress.

-Feel free to use a 3rd party package if you prefer.
+> If you prefer use a 3rd party GraphQL package, simply swap out the custom `fetchGraphQL()` function.

 ---